Nidhisingh274/Arabica-Coffee-Quality-Dashboard--PowerBI/README.md

 - **Power Query**: For data cleaning and transformation.

 ## Dataset
-The dataset includes detailed information on coffee production, processing, and sensory evaluations, along with coffee genetics, soil types, and other influential factors.
+The dataset includes detailed information on coffee production, processing, and sensory evaluations and other influential factors.
 It contains **207 rows and 31 columns**.

 ## Data Cleaning and Preparation
 Several steps were taken to clean and prepare the data, including:
 - Removing irrelevant columns
+- Removing blanks and duplicates
 - Translating non-English text
-- Normalizing categorical data
-- Calculating additional features such as **Total Score, Coffee Cupping Score, and Moisture Range**.
+- Creating **Calculated columns** such as Total Defects, Coffee Cupping, and Moisture Range
+- Creating **Calculated measures** such as Total Variety, and Moisture Percentage

 ## Insights
 Key findings from the analysis include:
 - **Taiwan Coffee Laboratory** is the top-performing partner in enhancing coffee quality.
 - **Pulped Natural/Honey** is the recommended processing method for better coffee quality.
-- Maintaining **moisture content between 9-12%** is crucial for high-quality coffee.
+- Maintaining **Moisture content between 9-12%** is crucial for high-quality coffee.
+- **Yellow beans** are recommended to obtain good quality beans.
 - **Defects** in coffee are inversely proportional to its quality.

 ## Recommendations